Ecuador is a small country located in South America. Despite its small size, it has a lot of things to offer.

 This is the second largest national park in Ecuador.
 It is abound with huge diversity of species.
 There are over 550 different species of birds, more than 350 species of fish, 60 different species of orchids, and 10 species of monkeys.
 In addition, you’ll find reptiles such as anacondas, alligators, and river turtles.

-It is a great place to go and enjoy nature, and disconnect from the city and day to day life.
+It is one of the great tourist attractions in Ecuador to enjoy nature, and disconnect from the city and day to day life.
 Enjoy the beautiful sunrise and sunsets in the middle of the jungle, and get to know the indigenous communities that live there.

 As you can see, this is only a high level summary of all the wonderful things you can do in Ecuador.
 For a small country, the diversity of places to go, things to see, and people to meet is massive.
 If you haven’t already, make sure you add Ecuador to your bucket list.